 Higher quality zoom lenses maintain the same shape when zooming.
 All the movement is internal.

-When you upgrade your lenses
+Challenges when you upgrade your lenses

 Like with most things, you pay for what you get.
 With top quality lenses you’re paying for the extra research and development, advanced mechanics, quality materials, quality threshold and quality of assembly.